s4014489/wp/README.md

-# Assessment 1
+# Readme.MD
-This is the file where you will have to provide a link to your project on the RMIT webserver
+Hey there, its Max!

+This is a demo repository for university work that isn't related to work.
+This repo only showcases the ongoing studies in RMIT Web Programming classes.

+Or other work and projects, please check my other repos!